Mirandadaa/mica-gd300/lectures/w1-exercise.md

 # Exercise: Sticky note flipbook

-Flipbook may not look like much when we have all the digital technologies, but it can still be [very powerful](https://www.youtube.com/watch?v=k31oJu-6gDY).
+Flipbook may not look like much when we have all the digital technologies, but it can still be a [very powerful](https://www.youtube.com/watch?v=k31oJu-6gDY) way to communicate.
 As a first step into the motion and animation, we will create a flipbook with sticky notes.

+- Create a flipbook
 - Draw frames on sticky notes.
 - Record the video of your flipbook.
 Repeat recording until you get a satisfactory result.
 - Sound is not mandatory, but you can include it if you want.